Brands & content that

 The Power of Story & Nuance: A Quick (and Tasty) Example

-One late August my great aunt dropped by with the most option-rich cheese grater imaginable: Six perforated columns, each grouping a gradation up in hole size from its clockwise neighbor, striped each panel.
+One late August my great aunt dropped by with the most option-rich cheese grater imaginable: Six perforated columns, each grouping an increasing gradation in hole diameter from its clockwise neighbor.
 "For your famous Caesar salads," she said.

 romaine lettuce

-A handsome utensil — its hexagonal shape sculpture-esque in the right light, and its weighted, ergonomic handle inviting to hold.
-But also nine inches tall and nearly as wide.
-Where in my jam-packed, tiny kitchen could I store it?
-My slim one-hole-size-shreds-all flat grater slid easily between flatware caddy and drawer front.
-And it did a serviceable job, didn't it?
-Shred thickness — not a major factor, particularly to a non-foodie like myself, right?
-Loving my aunt, though, I graciously accepted the gift and, sure enough, found space for it inside a stack of mixing bowls, the measuring beaker that used to be there moved to the give-away bag.
+A handsome utensil — its rounded, hexagonal shape sculpture-esque, and its weighted, ergonomic handle inviting to hold.
+However, at eight inches tall and nearly as wide, a behemoth to store, whereas my slim two-option flat grater slid easily between flatware caddy and drawer front — and did a serviceable job, didn't it, particularly for a non-foodie like myself?
+Loving my aunt, I of course graciously accepted the gift, and, sure enough, eventually made space for it inside a stack of mixing bowls after moving to the give-away bag the measuring beaker I'd kept there.

 I did some experimenting: Bought two types of Parmesan cheese (both sharp, one moreso) and grated each into a fine, medium, and broad strand pile before moving on to the rest of the salad — seasoning the wooden serving bowl with freshly peeled garlic; mashing anchovies along the bowl's base; whisking in olive oil, a coddled egg, and some freshly squeezed lemon juice; tossing in the washed, hand-torn romaine and homemade croutons.
 A duo of friends joined me in dolling out the in-progress salad into six test bowls, tossing each with one style of cheese (sharpness plus grate diameter).
 A few turns of black pepper, and we served up test plates and dug in.
 Much to our surprise, we tasted distinct differences per cheese and per grate style.
 And, we each formed clear preferences.